gaehlerm/SoftwareEngineering/README.md

 ### Infrasturcture code

 One layer above the programming language and the 3rd party libraries we have our own low-level infrastructure code.
 These are generally all your basic datatypes and all the input/output (IO) code.
 All the technical details the user will never see.
 The user will not even know about.
-He can only guess how it could be implemented, though in good code he will not have any clue how it's actually done.
+He can only guess how this code could be implemented, though in good code he will not have any clue how it's actually done.

 ### The domain level

 //add something about domain levels.
 Write more exactly what the differences between the domain level and high level code are.

 Then there is the domain level.
 This is the core of your application (though it is not the core of the onion!).
 It contains all the business logic of your software.
 This is where all the complexity of your software lies.
 It takes understanding of the business to understand this code here.
+The domain model converts the computer language from the infrastructure into a human readable language.
+The interface of the domain level reads almost like normal text.
+Every business person should be able to understand this text.

 The domain level is the part that is hard to develop and you can't buy elsewhere.
 You have to do it yourself.
 Because this is what you will earn money with.

-### High level code
+### The application level

-The next level is the high-level code.
+The next level is the application level code.
 Here the code follows pretty much the same logic as the problem we are solving.
 Variables and functions have the same names as the sales person uses.
 It also follows the same logic.
-If a marketing person looks at the high-level code, he should be able to understand what is going on and possibly also spot potential errors.
+If a marketing person looks at the application level code, he should be able to understand what is going on and possibly also spot potential errors.

 ### API